garrettdass/RandomQuotes-Java/README.md

 A sample Java application to display famous quotes.
-Fix
+Fixes 3rd Issue

 Run `mvn package` to create JAR, and `mvn package -Pwar` to create WAR.